-Foreign trade websites built with WordPress often have dozens of plugins with different functions installed, which can make the site feel slow.
+Foreign trade websites built with WordPress usually install dozens of plugins with different functions, and then the website feels relatively slow.
 We can

-use the optimization plugin Asset CleanUpto help make the website a bit faster.
-For
+use the optimization plugin Asset CleanUpCome help make the website a bit faster.
+Those who do

-Google SEO OptimizationFriends all know that website speed is a factor affecting search rankings.
-Below, follow Naibabiji to use Asset CleanUp to optimize your website's speed.
+Google SEO optimizationknow that website speed is a factor affecting search rankings.
+Below, follow Naiba to use Asset CleanUp to optimize your website's speed.

 If downloading manually, the plugin address is: https://wordpress.org/plugins/wp-asset-clean-up/

-2. After installation, we activate it..
+2. After installation, we enable it.
 We enter

-Plugin Settings, we need to first read "Stripping the "fat"", as shown in the image below:
+Plugin Settings, and need to first read "Stripping the "fat"", as shown in the image below:

 At the very bottom of the page, there is a statement: 'I understand how the plugin works and I will make sure to make proper tests (via 'Test Mode' if necessary) after the changes I'm making.
 I'm aware that unloading the wrong CSS/JS files can break the layout and front-end functionality of the pages I'm optimising.'
 We need to check the option to read it and then save the settings by clicking 'Update All Settings' for the plugin to work.
 For safety, we can also enable the 'Test Mode' at the same time.

-3.If you are using other optimization plugins, then we can directly go to the homepage or Post page to streamline resources.
+3.If you are using other optimization plugins, then we can directly go to the homepage or article page to streamline resources.
 If you are not using other optimization plugins, then

-you can switch to the following items to set them up:。
+can switch to the following items to set up。

 - Site-Wide Common Unloads: Remove common CSS and JS files like site-wide emojis, comment code, etc.;